Ponds / water features

-The use of Vandex cementitious waterproofing products is often associated with civil engineering applications such as reservoir waterproofing.
-However they can also provide a cost-effective waterproofing solution for ponds and water-features.
+The use of Drybase cementitious waterproofing products is often associated with civil engineering applications such as reservoir waterproofing.
+They also provide a cost-effective waterproofing solution for ponds and water features.

-First a fillet is formed around the inside-perimeter of the pond using Vandex Unimortar 1.
-Once the Unimortar 1 has cured, two coats of Vandex BB75 are applied to the sides and floor of the pond.
+First, a fillet is formed around the inside perimeter of the pond using Drybase Universal Mortar.
+Once the Universal Mortar has cured, two coats of Drybase Tanking Slurry are applied to the sides and floor of the pond.

-If a tiled finish is required, a 3:1 sand:cement render should be applied over the second coat of Vandex BB75 whilst it is still green.
+If a tiled finish is required, a 3:1 sand: cement render should be applied over the second coat of Drybase Tanking Slurry whilst it is still green.
 This will provide a suitable base for tiles to be fixed using a suitable waterproof tile grout.

-In common with all cementitious coatings, Vandex BB75 and Unimortar 1 will cause the water in the pond to have a high pH (typically between 12 and 13) when first filled.
+In common with all cementitious coatings, Drybase Universal Mortar and Drybase Tanking Slurry will cause the water in the pond to have a high pH (typically between 12 and 13) when first filled.
 To bring the pH down to a more neutral level, the pond will have to be emptied and filled several times until the correct pH is reached.

-Preferably, pipe inlets will be formed insitu during the casting of the concrete and sealed using Vandex Expaseal B Plus expanding waterstop, as shown on the lefthand diagram.
+Preferably, pipe inlets will be formed in situ during the casting of the concrete and sealed using Drybase Water Bar expanding waterstop.
+This replaces Expaseal B Plus.

 Where it is necessary to install pipes after the casting of the concrete, these can be sealed using Vandex Uniflex.